-Clients who would like advice on whether they have a valid claim can consult a member of the Pursuers' Panel, which consists of nine solicitors with expertise in dealing with professional negligence claims against other solicitors.
+Clients who would like advice on whether they have a valid claim can consult a member of the Pursuers' Panel, which consists of eight solicitors with expertise in dealing with professional negligence claims against other solicitors.

 The panel assists members of the public with advice about potential claims for negligence and will also pursue well-founded claims on their behalf.